 Amalfi coast small group hiking vacation

-An 8 day, small group walking vacation on the Amalfi coast.
+An eight-day small group walking vacation on the spectacular Amalfi Coast.
 Highlights include the Walk of the Gods coastal path, Amalfi, Positano, Pompeii and Capri.

 Bay of Naples Amalfi Capri Ferriere Natural Park Pompeii Mt Vesuvius Walk of the Gods Positano Ravello